tqandrade/snmp-fiberhome/README.md

 ]
 ```

-**NOTE:** If the `clear` parameter is set to true, all settings will be ignored for the specific port.
+**NOTE:** If the `clear` parameter is set to true, all settings will be ignored if informed to a specific port.
+This option removes all vlans and sets the default settings.
+By default is `false`.

 Example: